mediafigaro/google-analytics-api-symfony/README.md

 ##1.0

-First version with a quick connector to consume Google Analytics v4 with Google API client with (only) metrics with getDataDateRange private method, wrapped with some public methods to get a quick access to main metrics such as sessions (eg. getBounceRateDateRange($viewId,$dateStart,$dateEnd)), bounce rate, average time on page, page view per session, new visits, page views and average page load time.
+First version with a quick connector to consume Google Analytics v4 with Google API client with getDataDateRange private method (that handles only metrics), wrapped with some public methods to get a quick access to main metrics such as sessions (eg. getBounceRateDateRange($viewId,$dateStart,$dateEnd)), bounce rate, average time on page, page view per session, new visits, page views and average page load time.
 Debug route included for a simple setup and test.

 # Configuration